DaviRosimES/C204/README.md

-# C204
+# C204 - Algorithm and Data Structure III
-This repository contains exercises from C204(Algorithm and Data Structure III) classes.
+This repository contains exercises and materials from C204(Algorithm and Data Structure III) classes.